Alistair MacFarlane: Honours and awards

 He was awarded the American Society of Mechanical Engineers Centennial Medal, in 1980; Sir Harold Hartley Medal, Institute of Measurement and Control, in 1982; Institution of Electrical Engineers Achievement Medal, in 1992, and its Faraday Medal, in 1993 and the American Society of Mechanical Engineers Oldenburger Medal, in 2004.
 In 1998 Professor MacFarlane was appointed an Honorary Member of the Chartered Institute of Library and Information Professionals in Scotland.

-Alistair MacFarlane was invested with a knighthood in 2002, for services to education and science.
+MacFarlane was invested with a knighthood in 2002, for services to education and science.